eigerco/polka-storage/docs/src/getting-started/parachain-zombienet.md

 ## Accessing the Parachain

 To interact with the parachain, you'll need to connect to Charlie's node on port 42069.
+The port is configured in `zombienet/local-kube-testnet.toml`.